Have you ever completed a jigsaw puzzle?

 Misplacing even one of the many pieces that make up a jigsaw puzzle ruins the whole experience.
 After working so hard on something for so long, you want the satisfaction of placing the final piece, of really finishing the job you started.
 Knowing that your passion project will go without completion is a huge disappointment to puzzle connoisseurs all over.

-When you consider this in the context of how to make a website, it’s much the same.
+When you consider this in the context of how to make a website or making a blog, it’s much the same.
 You spend days, weeks, even months working to build your perfect website.
 You utilize a chunk of your business budget to create this incredible user experience, hoping it leads to customer satisfaction and increased consumers or visitors.

 When creating a website or undergoing a site redesign, there shouldn’t be any pieces left behind.
 The various aspects should fit together like a jigsaw puzzle, eventually compiling the perfect picture.